eagle-head/timekeeper-countdown/docs/faq.md

 ### 1. **What is the purpose of the Timekeeper Countdown library?**

-The library provides an easy-to-use countdown timer hook for React and React Native projects.
+The library provides an easy-to-use countdown timer class for JavaScript/TypeScript projects.
 It allows you to easily create countdowns with various control options like start, pause, reset, restart, and more.

 ### 2. **Can I use this library with React Native?**

-Yes, the **Timekeeper Countdown** library is compatible with both React and React Native, making it versatile for mobile and web applications.
+Yes, the **Timekeeper Countdown** library is framework-agnostic and works with React, Vue, Angular, Svelte, and vanilla JavaScript, making it versatile for any web or mobile application.

 ### 3. **How do I change the initial time after starting the countdown?**